SBA NAICS Size Standards & SBA 8 a Regulations, 8a BD Program Requirements 13 CFR 124

 An SBA certified 8 a company must be small at the time of application for the 8a BD program and remain small throughout its participation.

-The company’s small business size classification or size standard eligibility is not limited to looking at just the firm.
+In compliance with SBA 8 a regulations, the company’s small business size classification or size standard eligibility is not limited to looking at just the firm.
 Instead, the SBA also analyzes the company’s and principals business relationships with other businesses and other individuals through:

 - contractual business relationships